mattmoore/kotlin-compiler-plugin-examples/division-by-zero/README.md

 Finally, we can pass the function by reference to Meta's `binaryExpression` function, which will run `divisionByZeroMatcher` and allow us to do something with it in the block.
 In this case, we're just throwing an exception since we want explicitly want to halt compilation in this example.

+## A Note on Arrow Meta Matchers

+In this example we're using `binaryExpression`, a function provided by Arrow Meta.
+This matches any `KtBinaryExpression` from the Kotlin compiler, but it is by no means the only matcher that Meta provides.
+You can see the [full list of matchers on the Arrow Meta site](https://meta.arrow-kt.io/docs/apidocs/compiler-plugin/arrow.meta.quotes/#functions).
+The source code where these matchers live [is here](https://github.com/arrow-kt/arrow-meta/blob/master/compiler-plugin/src/main/kotlin/arrow/meta/quotes/MetaExtensions.kt).

 ## Run from the command line

 ```shell